PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 }
 ```

+Don't run this code yet, as it won't do anything (if replit did not give you this code automatically then just copy paste the below into a new file called "main.c").

-This is the "main" function in C.
+The above is the "main" function in C, and is the starting point that computers understand.

 The word "int" in front of the function, tells C that `main` *returns* (aka "gives back") an *integer*.

-(In C we don't use "def" for defining a function.
-Other popular languages often use "fn" or "func" for functions)
+(In C we don't use "def" for defining a function)

-You will also see the word "void" inside of the functions input.
+You will see the word "void" inside of the functions input.
 In C we have to tell the computer that the function *doesn't* take any input, which is what the `void` keyword is for.

 (When using Python, the Python interpreter automatically assumes you don't want input if you don't put anything in the parenthesis "()")

 You will notice the code inside of the function goes inside of curly brackets "{}".
-This is what C uses instead of the colon ":".
+This is what C uses instead of Python's colon ":".

 ```c
 int main(void) {